• Mattress Guides

 A duvet is the European style blanket of the American comforter.
 Duvets are soft flat bags filled with down feathers or synthetic fibers, like polyester.
 Duvets are designed to fit inside a duvet cover and secured with corner ties to hold the duvet insert in place.

-What’s nice about a duvet cover is that it’s meant to replace the top sheet.
 Most European hostels have beds with fitted sheets topped with duvets—no other blankets are needed.
-Plus, the duvet cover protects the duvet insert from stains and is easily machine washable in case of an accident.
+Plus, the duvet cover protects the duvet insert from stains and is easily machine washable in case of an accident, much like the way a mattress protector works.

 On the other hand, duvet inserts should never be placed in the washing machine.
 The rigorous motion from a washing machine could damage your duvet.
 Instead, take your duvet to the dry cleaners.
 Dry cleaning companies can give your duvet the special cleaning it needs, helping it last longer.